Parish & Town Council Elections 2019

 .They incur illegal expenditure (when acting as a councillor) of over £2,000, or are found guilty of using corrupt or illegal practices.

 How do I go about being nominated...?

 Completed nomination papers and candidate consent forms then need to be delivered in person to the Returning Officer at Redcar & Cleveland Leisure & Community Heart where they will be checked by the election team and a letter confirming a valid nomination will be issued.
-Nomination forms can be delivered in person between 10.00am and 4.00pm on any working day between Monday 30th March and Thursday 9th April.
-The deadline for valid forms to be received is 4pm on Thursday 9th April.
-Please note that Good Friday (3rd April) and Easter Monday (6th April) are not classed as working days.
+Nomination forms can be delivered in person between 10.00am and 4.00pm on any working day between Monday 1st April and Thursday 11th April.
+The deadline for valid forms to be received is 4pm on Thursday 11th April.

 What happens next...?